hesthub/iac/osx/blog-part2.md

 ```

-Once the role is in place and ready to go, we can include it in our play by modifying our init-osx.yml file:
+Finally, once the role is in place and ready to go, we can include it in our play by modifying our init-osx.yml file:

 > init-osx.yml